antoinekoehl/omnilib-ml/README.md

 pip install -r requirements.txt
 ```

+Note that the `requirements.txt` file includes the versions that we used during development, but it's likely that more recent versions of the packages will work as well.

 ## Data

 We provide preprocessed and generated data for model training, and evaluation.
 Data generated as part of the